The Criterion Collection: Online ventures and marketing

-Criterion also maintains a YouTube channel to market its films.
-One notable feature is the "Three Reasons" playlist, in which the company provides three reasons that a film is worth watching or has entered the Criterion catalogue.
-In response, YouTube users offer their own "Three Reasons" to promote nominations.
-However, no "Three Reasons" video has been released by Criterion since June 30, 2015.

 British film magazine Sight & Sound revealed in its April 2016 issue that Criterion would be expanding its releases to the United Kingdom.
 The first six titles were released on April 18, 2016.

+The Criterion Closet is a film closet containing every title distributed by Criterion.
+Criterion regularly uploads videos of prominent film directors and actors (such as Martin Scorsese and Pamela Anderson) selecting films from the closet on their official YouTube channel.

 Contributions and influence

 The Criterion Collection video company pioneered the correct aspect-ratio letterboxing presentation of films, as well as commentary soundtracks, multi-disc sets, special editions and definitive versions.
 These ideas and the special features introduced by the Criterion Collection have been highly influential, and have become industry-wide standards for premium home video releases.

 Letterboxing

 With its eighth LaserDisc release, Invasion of the Body Snatchers (1956), Criterion introduced the letterbox format, which added black bars to the top and bottom of the 4:3 standard television set in order to preserve the original aspect ratio of the film.
 Thereafter, Criterion made letterboxing the standard presentation for all its releases of films shot in widescreen aspect ratios.